 Key Issues and Activities

-The AFN Elders Council continues to meet bi-annually at Annual General Assemblies and Special Chiefs Assemblies to discuss issues and challenges facing the Council and to bring together new ideas.
+The AFN Elders Council continues to meet bi-annually at Annual General Assemblies and Special Chiefs Assemblies to discuss issues and challenges facing the Council and to bring forward new ideas.

-The AFN Elders Council is imperative in the day-to-day business of our lives.
+The AFN Elders Council is essential to our lives and our day-to-day business.
 They are the keepers of our traditions, values, languages and history.
 Elders are our guides to our future.
 They are leaders in our community; they speak with honour and with a great deal of pride.
 Elders are our teachers.
 The Elders will always encourage First Nation leaders and champions to continue to enlighten and inform forums such as the Chiefs Assemblies on their experiences, issues, successes and challenges.
-It is all of our responsibilities to ensure prosperity and the safety of the little ones, just as our ancestors did for us.
+It is the responsibility of us all to ensure prosperity and the safety of the little ones, just as our ancestors did for us.
 The AFN continues efforts to acquire funds to fully integrate the input and participation of the Elders Council into all work.